amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Problem-Governance/Challenge-Mapping.md

 **RAID Log** is an artefact produced and maintained by the delivery team and includes a clear break down of RAID items, their RAG status, potential impact, likelihood, mitigation strategies and plans for each where applicable

 #### Accountable:
-The Delivery Lead is accountable for ensuring that the RAID log is produced and accessible
+The Delivery Owner is accountable for ensuring that the RAID log is produced and accessible

 #### Responsible
 All members of delivery team assigned to the problem, as well as the problem owner are responsible for ensuring the RAID log produced is current, accurately maintained and accessible